axieinfinity/ronin-documentation/docs/validators/setup/upgrade-validator.md

 ---
-description: Latest software for Ronin nodes and bridge operator.
+description: Latest software for Ronin nodes.
+title: Upgrade validator version
+tags:
+- decoupling
 ---

-# Latest versions
+## Overview

 This page describes how to get the latest version of the node's software.